 #3 Not Considering Cultural Context

 As previously mentioned, localization is not just about translation and so, it’s also important to localize with respect to particular geographic regions.
-So, even if two countries may have the same first language, they can also have a number of distinct differences meaning you’ll have to tailor your commercial approach to each region.
+So, even if two countries may have the same first language, they can also have a number of distinct differences meaning you’ll have to tailor your commercial approach to localized language.

 Following from this, it’s also prudent to consider any images or media on your website.
 Why?
 Well, in the same way that you may translate text so that foreign audiences can understand, you may wish to do the same with this media content.
 If they won’t understand, it’s wise to localize or translate these images and videos for each language version of your website.